 In order to enjoy the contrasts of different cultures, there is nothing better than to take a pleasant walk along the banks of the river to the Japanese Bridge, named after its Japanese style and because, in ancient times, it served to separate the commercial districts of the Chinese and Japanese.
 Reddish and with wooden structures, this monument is one of the most visited in the city.
 In addition to its views and the beauty of its architecture, inside is a small Vietnamese temple.

-One of Hoi An’s advantages over neighboring cities like Hue, the former imperial capital, is that it suffered little damage during the Vietnam War.
-This has favored the preservation of practically all its constructions, whose historical value has led to the city being declared a World Heritage Site by Unesco in 1999.
+One of Hoi An’s advantages over neighbouring cities like Hue, the former imperial capital, is that it suffered little damage during the Vietnam War.
+This has favoured the preservation of practically all its constructions, whose historical value has led to the city being declared a World Heritage Site by Unesco in 1999.

 Do not miss the entrance to one of its old mansions, whose interiors intermingle Chinese, Japanese and Vietnamese styles and eras.
 Although the upper part of many of them remain closed to the public, since they are still inhabited, the ground floor is dedicated to explaining to visitors its architecture, decoration and who were its former tenants.